 N+1 Reference terminal for the Touchstone file

-For File_TS0, the Terminal_number entry shall match the Touchstone file port number, as shown below.
-The Terminal_number entries may be listed in any order as long as there are no duplicate entries.
-A node 0 or ground reference terminal for each port is assumed and is not listed.
-At least one entry for a terminal line is required.

-Terminal_number Port

-1 1

-2 2

-…

-N N

 For Touchstone files, each unused port and its corresponding Terminal_number may be terminated by the EDA tool in simulation with a resistor whose value corresponds to the Unused_port_termination subparameter entry.
 The resistor is connected to the model’s reference terminal.